SiegfriedBz/Nextjs-RoamReady/README.md

 # Travel App Landing Page

-Next.js 14 application created to learn Tailwind CSS.
+Next.js 14 application created to learn Tailwind CSS, responsive design, and to practice TypeScript.
 This project consists of a single landing page.

 ## Table of Contents
 - [Installation](#installation)